-The major obstacle in utilizing this route is the presence of overhead power, telephone and cable television lines.
-The presence of these overhead lines requires the local power, telephone and cable companies to dispatch crews to lift or take down the lines each time a high-clearance load moves through this area.
+The major obstacle in utilizing the high clearance OSOW routes the presence of overhead power, telephone and cable television lines.
+The presence of these overhead lines requires the carrier to work with the local power, telephone and cable companies to dispatch crews to lift or take down the lines each time a high-clearance load moves through this area.
 These efforts are expensive and inconvenient for all parties involved, including local residents who may have power interruptions caused by the disconnection of the power lines.
-IS THIS STILL TRUE?